 S-Group’s groceries logistics centre in Sipoo – sustainable hybrid energy concept

 S-Group’s logistics centre in Sipoo is Finland’s largest building and one of the ten largest buildings in the world.
 S-Group is one of Finland’s biggest retail chains.
-The centre will have a total floor area of close to 200,000 square meters by 2020.
+The centre has a total floor area of close to 200,000 square meters.
 Plenty of heating and cooling are needed to ensure that the storage conditions for food and other products meet all the requirements.

 Adven produces the energy needed by the centre through a hybrid energy solution that combines bio- and geoenergy, cold production and heat recovery.
 According to S-Group, the turnkey service has proven to be a good solution.

 The construction of the logistics centre will take place in five stages.
 The energy production solution will thus also be built up gradually and expanded phase by phase.

 The design resulted in a system where geoenergy sourced from geowells, i.e. geothermal heat, and the condensation energy from cooling equipment cover as much of the need for low-temperature thermal energy as possible.
 A heating system fueled by pellets, in turn, will ensure capacity when the need for heating increases in winter and oil will serve as a backup fuel in the higher temperature heating network.

 “We transfer the geoenergy from the geowells on the property and the energy captured from the cold rooms’ condensation to the low-temperature thermal heat network.
 We combined Adven’s expertise in cooling and heating production with the customer’s geowells and thus, by integrating separate systems, we were able to achieve a very interesting hybrid solution for the area’s energy production,” explains Adven’s Account Manager Henrik Vasama.

 Effective energy production